QubitProducts/cherrytree/README.md

 ### afterModel(context, transition)

-The first param is resolved promise value returned in the model hook.
+The first param is the context of the route.

 ### activate(context, transition)

-The first param is resolved promise value returned in the model hook.
+The first param is the route's context.
 This is called on each route starting at the root after all model hooks have been resolved.
 If during a transition the route is already active and the params/context hasn't changed - activate won't be called for those routes.
 This is where you should render your views (if any)

 ### deactivate()